 If you over-sell, you run out of stock.
 But you can use this to make your products seem more popular.
 People assume if a product’s out of stock, it’s selling well.
 This comes from the psychological concept of scarcity. (see our behavioural science article for more on this).
 It makes your products seem more desirable.

 But if you under-sell, that’s tougher to manage.
-You end up sitting on stock you can’t sell.
-You have cash tied up in the warehouse.
+You end up sitting on stock, with cash tied up in the warehouse.
 If your products have a shelf life, you may have to write them off.
 People lose confidence in what you’re selling.

 Over-forecasting puts pressure on the supply chain team (who need to find warehouse space to store the products) and the finance team (who worry about cash flow and returns).
 Given they’re already not fans of e-Commerce, best to try to avoid this.